pablo-de-luna/odin-recipes/README.md

-In this lesson of The Odin Project, I am applying what I have learned so far in the Foundations HTML section.
+In Odin Recipes, I am applying what I have learned so far from The Odin Project.
+HTML and CSS Foundations.